AkshaySG14/Color-Synthesizer/README.md

 the cursor size, erase or fill the pixel board, and offers the user to create nearly any color through three color sliders.

 The application itself was created in Xcode, and written in C++ as a learning experience.
 To launch the application, a mac with the latest OS is required.
+The application itself can be straight launched once downloaded.
 Due to the simplicity of the application, it only requires a mouse/trackpad, and the user can easily navigate through the UI to interact with the application.

 Created by Akshay Subramaniam.